Holographic spin alignment of $J/\psi$ meson in magnetized plasma: Holographic model

 We use a 5-dimensional soft wall model to describe the QGP environment.
 The action takes the following form \footnote{Here $\gamma$ is the determinant of the induced metric $\gamma_{\mu\nu}$ at $\zeta\rightarrow \infty$ and $K:=\gamma^{\mu\nu}K_{\mu\nu}=-\sqrt{g^{\zeta\zeta}}\frac{\partial_\zeta\sqrt{\gamma}}{\sqrt{\gamma}}$ denotes the trace of the extrinsic curvature where the extrinsic curvature is defined by the outward point normal vector to the boundary.}~\cite{Dudal:2015wfn}:

-with $Q(\zeta)=\frac{e^{-\phi}\sqrt{-g}}{4g_5^2} $, where the first term in Eq.\eqref{eq1} is the Einstein-Hilbert action, the second term is the boundary action consisting of the Gibbons-Hawking surface term and the last term is the flavor action including a soft wall dilaton which ensures the IR effective cut-off of the theory.
-Here, the dilaton takes the standard choice~\cite{Karch:2006pv}, $\phi=c_i \zeta^2$, where the parameter $c_i$ is directly related to the meson's mass spectrum and $i$ represents different mesons.
+Here $Q(\zeta)=\frac{e^{-\phi}\sqrt{-g}}{4g_5^2} $, with $g_5$ representing Yang-Mills coupling constant.
+This coupling constant is determined by matching the UV asymptotics of the current-current two-point function between bulk and boundary theories, $g_5^2=\frac{12\pi^2}{N_c}$, as detailed in \cite{Erlich:2005qh}.
+Additionally, in holographic theory, one primarily focuses on the 't Hooft coupling constant given as $\lambda=g_{5}^{2}N_{c}$ (where $N_{c}$ refers to the color number) which is fixed in large $N_c$ limit.
+In Eq.\eqref{eq1}, the first term is the Einstein-Hilbert action, the second term is the boundary action consisting of the Gibbons-Hawking surface term and the last term is the flavor action including a soft wall dilaton which ensures the IR effective cut-off of the theory.
+The dilaton takes the standard choice~\cite{Karch:2006pv}, $\phi=c_i \zeta^2$, where the parameter $c_i$ is directly related to the meson's mass spectrum and $i$ represents different mesons.
 For background, we only consider the up and down flavors, i.e. the parameter $c_\rho=0.151\, \text{GeV}^2$ is fixed by the $\rho$ meson mass (linear Regge behavior) with the scaling dimension $\Delta=3$ (corresponding to the bulk mass $m_5^2L^2=-3$).
 It is important to note that authors of \cite{Dudal:2015wfn} have assumed that the dilaton field does not significantly backreact on the metric to analyze the Hawking-Page transition using the soft wall model, i.e. it does not affect the gravitational dynamics(see \cite{Dudal:2015wfn} for more details).
 By setting $F_L=F_R\sim \mathfrak{B}$(5-dimensional magnetic field), we can get the following perturbation solution~\cite{DHoker:2009mmn,DHoker:2009ixq,Dudal:2015wfn}: